Wal8800/wal8800.github.io/docs/_posts/2023-02-11-how-to-write-plain-code.markdown

 if is_valid and is_current
 ```

 Grouping the boolean condition with variable assignments provide a way to create semantic meaning for these boolean conditions.
-This should increase the clarity of the if statement compared to having all the boolean variable in a single if statement condition.
-Arguably this could hide opportunities to simplify the condition but that's depend on how we group the conditions.
+This can increases the clarity of the if statement compared to having all the boolean variables in a single if statement condition.
+Although, this could hide opportunities to simplify the condition but that's depend on how we group the conditions.

-It's important to ask ourselves the purpose of each line when writing the code to make sure they are there for a reason.
-If the line of code doesn't have a significant reason to exists then we should get remove them.
+I think when writing code, we should ask why each line is there.
+If a line doesn't have a clear purpose, we should remove it.

 #### Simplify logic

-There are times when we can restructure the logic or leverage some language features to simplify the logic.
+Sometimes when we can restructure the logic or leverage some language features to simplify the logic.
 This is similar to "prune the dead wood, grafting on the vigorous", where we replace a verbose block of code with a simpler version that performs the same functionality.
-Simplifying the logic helps us to be more concise as we are able to express the logic with less noise.
-Here are some examples:
+Simplifying the logic helps us to be more concise as we are able to express the logic with fewer lines, keywords or function calls.
+For example:

-**Using list comprehension in Python**

-While the _before_ approach works, it's not the most idiomatic python code.
-We can use list comprehension to construct the list by iterating through `exam_scores` and conditionally choose the values, this avoids calling `.append` after the list is created.

-_before_
 ```python
 result = []
 for score in exam_scores: